emporous/community/docs/design.md

 ```

 ### Deployment Records
 Fully resolved immutable artifact indexes.
-These can be created from aggregates and used at runtime to pull artifact or groups of artifact with by digest.
+These can be created from aggregates and used at runtime to pull artifacts or groups of artifacts with by digest.

 ## Trusted Content